jasonbellamy/graphql-guide/source/index.md

 On the client, you construct GraphQL [queries](queries.html) that are sent to the GraphQL server.
 Typically you co-locate those queries with the user interface components for whom they are supplying data.
 This is a very different way to do it compared to a query defined in a server-side data endpoint!

 Although you could simply send the query yourself over HTTP to a GraphQL server, and manually deal with the results, on the client you typically use a GraphQL client library, such as [Apollo Client](http://docs.apollostack.com/client) or [Relay](https://facebook.github.io/relay/) to manage your queries and cache their results.
-Due to the structured nature of GraphQL data and the introspection properties allowed by GraphQL servers, GraphQL clients are able to perform many complex optimizations that wouldn't otherwise be possible.
+Due to the structured nature of GraphQL data and the introspection  allowed by GraphQL servers, GraphQL clients are able to perform many complex optimizations that wouldn't otherwise be possible.

 <h2 id="what-is-apollo">What is Apollo?</h2>